Salomon X Tour 2 Review Facts

 .
 It's yet another reason the shoe is capable of handling off-road running.
 The interior of the shoe features an Ortholite lining.
 The fabric helps to stop bad odors

 from forming thanks to its anti-bacterial properties.
 The lining also helps to keep feet

 dry.
 Some reviewers did find that the mesh upper could be improved.
 A small number of runners found that the mesh did a good job of blocking debris but that ventilation was not as good as expected.

 The majority of runners found the Salomon X Tour 2 very comfortable.
 The Sensifit system in the upper made for a snug and secure fit.
 Runners felt stable when on their runs and found no issues with pressure points inside the shoe.
 The cushioning underfoot served runners well, whether they were running long or short.
 The Salomon X Tour 2 features a roomier toe box than its predecessor and many reviewers found this to be a welcome change.
-There were a small selection of runners who found the shoe was uncomfortable and complained of fit issues.
+There was a small selection of runners who found the shoe was uncomfortable and complained of fit issues.
 It's possible that some folks may need to go up a half size to enjoy a comfortable ride in the X Tour 2.